mrozycki/newt-lang-design/variables/README.md

 Constants will be created by using a `Constant` modifier at initialisation.
 Like so:

-    Constant Real pi = 3.14159;
+    Constant Real pi := 3.14159;

-The keyword `constant` may be changed to `const` if the type names are changed to `int` etc.
+The keyword `Constant` may be changed to `const` if the type names are changed to `int` etc.

 Pointers and references